Long Beach State Dirtbags baseball: The Wuesthoff era (1964–1969)

-The Gonsalves Era (1970–88)
+The Gonsalves era (1970–1988)

-The 1970 season not only marked LBSU's first foray into Division 1, it also marked the first hiring of a team alumni as head coach.
-Incoming skipper John Gonsalves had played second base for the team from 1964–65, and even earned NCAA all-district honors his senior year.
+The 1970 season not only marked LBSU's first foray into NCAA Division I, it also marked the first hiring of a team alumni as head coach.
+Incoming skipper John Gonsalves had played second base for the team from 1964 to 1965, and even earned NCAA all-district honors his senior year.
 After a mildly distinguished 3-year career in the New York Mets minor league system (netting one selection to the class A New York – Penn League all-star team), Gonsalves returned to his alma mater to take over the reins from his former coach Bob Wuesthoff who was retiring.

-At the beginning of LBSU's time in Division 1, and for much of Gonsalves's time as head coach, the baseball program was afforded only 2 scholarships per year, significantly less than the NCAA maximum of 13.
+At the beginning of LBSU's time in NCAA Division I, and for much of Gonsalves's time as head coach, the baseball program was afforded only 2 scholarships per year, significantly less than the NCAA maximum of 13.
 In addition, chronic underfunding of the program forced Gonsalves to split time between his coaching responsibilities and fund raising in order to meet his team's basic operating requirements.
-However in his first year, despite the team's relatively uninspiring 29–23 overall record, Gonsalves led the team to an 11–4 record in conference play.
-This was enough to capture the first ever conference title of the newly formed Pacific Coast Athletic Association (PCAA), which sent the 49ers to the NCAA Tournament.
+However, in his first year, despite the team's relatively uninspiring 29–23 overall record, Gonsalves led the team to an 11–4 record in conference play.
+This was enough to capture the first ever conference title of the newly formed Pacific Coast Athletic Association (PCAA), which sent the 49ers to the NCAA tournament.
 At season end, Gonsalves received the inaugural PCAA Coach of the Year award.
 Gonsalves would remain at the helm of the program for the next 19 seasons, and through two conference changes.
-The first came in 1977, when Long Beach State joined the upstart Southern California Baseball Association (SCBA), an NCAA Division 1 baseball-only conference consisting of baseball teams from schools that otherwise competed in either the PCAA or the WCC.
+The first came in 1977, when Long Beach State joined the upstart Southern California Baseball Association (SCBA), an NCAA Division I baseball-only conference consisting of baseball teams from schools that otherwise competed in either the PCAA or the WCC.